DataLab-Platform/DataLab/doc/intro/tutorials/spectrum.rst

 .. figure:: ../../images/tutorials/spectrum/02.png

-    Using the "Test data" plugin is a convenient way to generate test data for tutorials, but it is not necessary to use it in real life.
-You can use any file containing a spectrum, such as a spectrum from a real experiment.
+    Using the "Test data" plugin is a convenient way to generate test data for tutorials, but you can use any file containing a spectrum, such as a spectrum from a real experiment.

 The spectrum is displayed in the main window.